Filmmaker - Researcher

 His major project so far, Flickering Souls Set Alight, is the cinematographic depiction of his research on ALS (Amyotrophic Lateral Sclerosis).

 Iakovos' first degree in Audio Visual Arts at the Ionian University, was followed by an MA in Cinematography at Bournemouth University.
-At the moment, he is completing his PhD on the work of Theo Angelopoulos at the University of Central Lancashire.
+Iakovos’ PhD research is on the work of Theo Angelopoulos and its practical impact on contemporary Greek cinema at the University of Central Lancashire.

 “Art is not a mirror held up to reality but a hammer with which to shape it.”